EsotericShadow/3D_Scrolling_Cube_Three.js/README.md

 ### Overview

-Neon Cube is a futuristic, immersive web experience that showcases a rotating, glowing 3D cube built with Three.js and accompanied by vertically scrolling text columns.
-User interactions via mouse wheel or touch gestures drive the cube’s orientation changes and cycle through paired text blocks, creating a dynamic, cyber-themed effect.
-The project now features enhanced rotation logic to ensure that horizontal swipes are applied relative to the cube’s current vertical orientation.
+Neon Cube is a futuristic, immersive web experience that showcases a rotating, glowing 3D cube built with Three.js.
+User interactions via mouse wheel or touch gestures drive the cube’s orientation changes, creating a dynamic, cyber-themed effect.
+The project features enhanced rotation logic to ensure that horizontal swipes are applied relative to the cube’s current vertical orientation.
 This prevents unintended diagonal rotations by switching the horizontal control axis (Y vs. Z) depending on the cube’s vertical flip state.
+The mobile experience has been streamlined by removing text fade effects and increasing cube size for improved usability.

 ---